RodRitter/ovex-rfq/README.md

 ## Our Development Principles

-We follow a Test-Driven Development (TDD) approach, using the Red, Green, Refactor cycle to build features with clear intent, meaningful test coverage, and natural maintainability.
-This creates a robust test suite, catches issues early, and makes future changes faster and safer.
+We use Test-Driven Development (TDD) to build features with clear intent and reliable test coverage.
+By following the Red, Green, Refactor cycle, we catch issues early and keep our codebase easy to maintain and evolve over time.

 #### Example